afcapel/stimulus-autocomplete/README.md

 ## Examples

-- [The example directory](https://github.com/afcapel/stimulus-autocomplete/tree/main/example) contains a minimal example of how to use the library as a ES module.
+- [The examples directory](https://github.com/afcapel/stimulus-autocomplete/tree/main/examples) contains some examples of how to use the library.
 - [This example Rails app](https://github.com/afcapel/stimulus-autocomplete-rails-example) shows how to use it with  Webpack.
 - [Autocomplete with StimulusJS - Drifting Ruby](https://www.driftingruby.com/episodes/autocomplete-with-stimulusjs)
 - [Search Autocomplete Stimulus](https://itnext.io/search-autocomplete-stimulus-4e941df54d39?sk=a09dbf0e1ca8cd2f544ba34b78f739f0)